 If you can't get predicted grades, then your only alternative is to wait until you have got the final results for all your exams and qualifications before applying to Oxford.

-Please remember that you can only apply to Oxford between 6 September and 15 October every year.
+Please remember that you can only apply to Oxford between early September and 15 October every year.

 If you have personal circumstances that you'd like to tell us about please include them in your personal statement, or ask your teacher to include the information in your reference.
 If for any reason this is not appropriate, then please wait until you have had confirmation that your application has been received by a college and then contact them directly.
 This is likely to be around the end of October.
 You can contact our Admissions Office for further information and advice if you're not sure what to include.